RamiLup/IoT-Refrigerator-Temperature-alarm-prototype/README.md

 </p>

 ## Main goal:
-It happened twice last summer, the refrigerator door was not closed properly.
+It happened twice last summer: the refrigerator door was not closed properly.
+Both instances occurred on weekends when we were away from home.
+Upon our return, we discovered that All dairy and meat items have spoiled and need to be discarded.
-This happened on a weekend when we were not at home.
-When we returned, all of the dairy and meat products were thrown away.
-The refrigerator did alert (locally), but no one heard it even when we were at home before we left for vacation.
-So, I started thinking of reliable and effective solution.
+Although the refrigerator did alert locally, no one could heard it, even when we were at home before leaving for vacation.
+This led me to ponder a reliable and effective solution.

 Developing a temperature sensor with a real-time alarm that can be used in home refrigerators and in similar systems to monitor the temperature and to prevent